EOSIO/eos/contracts/arisen.sudo/README.md

 This guide will assume that there are 21 active block producers on the chain with account names: `blkproducera`, `blkproducerb`, ..., `blkproduceru`.
 The end of sub-section 2.1.1 displayed what the JSON of the active permissions of each of the active block producers would look like given the assumptions about the active block producer set.
 That JSON was stored in the file producer_permissions.json; if the approvers (i.e. block producers) have not created that file already, they should create that file now as shown at the end of sub-section 2.1.1.

-#### 2.2.2 Propose the transaction to deploy the eosio.sudo contract
+#### 2.2.2 Propose the transaction to deploy the arisen.sudo contract

 Only one of the potential approvers will need to propose the transaction that was created in the previous sub-section.
 All the other approvers should still follow the steps in the previous sub-section to generate the same deploy_sudo_contract_trx.json file as all the other approvers.
 They will need this to compare to the actual proposed transaction prior to approving.